-(1) Goals for acquiring the skills that were assessed as deficient in the assessment process;

-(2) Activities, steps, or demonstrated behaviors for achieving the goals; and, b.
-The child welfare professional must work collaboratively with the youth or young adult on the completion of the plan as well as with other supportive adults that the young person selects to participate.
+- (1) Goals for acquiring the skills that were assessed as deficient in the assessment process; - (2) Activities, steps, or demonstrated behaviors for achieving the goals; and, - (3) Resources to assist in completing the activities. - b.
+The child welfare professional must work collaboratively with the youth or young adult on the completion of the plan as well as with other supportive adults that the young person selects to participate. - c.
+If a youth or young adult is enrolled in an ESE program, plans shall be coordinated with the educational institution or relevant school district.